 Not only is it more frugal and helps to eliminate waste.
 To me, zero waste is all about making small changes over time.

 But it is also better for our overall health.
 And around here, we want to avoid as many harsh chemicals as we possibly can.
+So that is why we tested natural options and made our own homemade laundry detergent.

 More Natural Cleaning Posts: